palovpet/cyber_security_project/README.md

 - Flaw 4: Cryptographic Failure
 - Flaw 5: Security misconfiguration

-The fixes for the issues are in the code as comments, they are also explaned in the report: [click](https://github.com/palovpet/cyber_security_project/blob/master/report.md) .
+The fixes for the issues are in the code as comments, they are also explaned in the report: [click](https://github.com/palovpet/cyber_security_project/blob/master/report.md).

+*This project is made for the course Cyber Security Base: Course Project I TKT200093.*